mciray/mciray/README.md

 # 💫 About Me:
-🔭 I’m currently working on Django<br>
+🔭 I’m currently working on Python <br>

 ## 🌐 Socials: